odea-project/qAlgorithms/report/report.md

 Centroid errors are not extraordinarily low, ranging from 10^-5 to 10^-3.
 It is unlikely that decreasing them will compensate for the large difference between the critical values for 5 and 6.
-Notable is that this effect occurs primarily at low masses and at the beginning and end of the chromoatographic dimension (@todo picture).
+This effect occurs primarily at low masses, since here the change in the critical distance is far greater when increasing the binsize by one.
 Since such points are less likely to correspond to peaks, efforts to change the grouping are not warranted.

+**Combined effects**

+Nine bins show a strong deviation between median and mean and contain a point outside of the 3-&sigma; interval.
+None of them are evenly distributed, and their average size of 923 members is much greater than any other grouping.
+This is mainly due to a bin of size 2493 being included, but the other members are still consistently larger than others.
+It is possible that combining the two tests is a good measure to identify bins that could be subdivided further, since for the nine cases present in the dataset such a procedure seems viable.

+Both conditions also apply to bins whose average size is up to ten times greater than the average size of all bins.
+This is partly owed to the way these tests work, since larger bins are more likely to have outliers and uneven distribution.
+A test selecting the upper percentile of bin size would be needed to isolate the effect of size on accuracy.

 ---

+For those bins that fulfill test conditions, the average DQSB is 0.9.
+This is slightly skewed due to small bins having the same weight as larger ones, while accounting mostly for cases where bins were selected by having poor separation.
+The mean DQS of all points in those bins is 0.97.
+The DQSB can as such not be relied upon exclusively to identify unwanted bin data.

+The presented test succeeded at identifying both kinds of errors proposed earlier.
+Bins that do not contain all points that they should were often separated so that one or more points that are not associated with any bin could be added to them without causing a further split.
+Bins that do not conform to the tests proposed for finding lacking separation at least partially returned bins with strong asymmetry.
-Throughout all tests, the presence of "too large" bins; those being groupings which show traits that could be caused by the bin either including a lot of noise or multiple other bins, could be observed.[@gerrit: rephrase] They generally have a high member count and high deviation in the mz dimension, the scan dimension less so. [@gerrit: rephrase] However, most of these bins have been selected due to effects that are also explained through less rare conditions than wrong binning results.[@gerrit: rephrase] Due to the inherent bias of visual selection when controlling these cases, a better approach based on statistical methods is required to determine conclusively if such a problem exists due to a systematical error and if so, where it could be fixed.
+ Due to the inherent bias of visual selection when controlling these cases, a better approach based on statistical methods is required to determine conclusively if such a problem exists due to a systematical error and if so, where it could be fixed.

-Different from these are bins which were subset at the wrong position due to how the algorithm works. @todo finish julia test code It is generally possible to reassemble these cases, potentially improving result quality.
+It is generally possible to reassemble premature splitting, which has the potential of improving result quality.
 Especially in cases where relevant points are not part of any bin, reassembly is relatively easy to include as a post processing module.

-Overall, bins at the edges of the chromatographic dimension and high masses are more likely to fulfill one or more of the listed deviation criteria.
-This does not apply to bins where condition 2) is fulfilled, and to a lesser degree to bins with duplicates present.
+Bins which fulfill one or more conditions show the same distribution in the mz - scan dimensions as unaffected bins and not binned points.

 ### Future Improvements and Additions
 Here listed are changes to the program that would be beneficial, but